TJGit11/PWA-text-editor/README.md

 # PWA-text-editor

 ## Project Description
-This project demonstrates a text-editor that runs in the browser and meets PWA criteria.
+This project demonstrates a text-editor that runs in the browser and meets PWA criteria.<br/>
 [Check out the link to the demo video here](https://shrouded-escarpment-51121.herokuapp.com/)